 EVERY CHURCH IS DIFFERENT.
 Mega-churches have sanctuaries that look and sound like concert halls - complete with ornate architecture and elaborate acoustical considerations.
-Others are small rooms with a PA system that barely works half of the time, and no acoustic treatments.
+Others are small rooms with a barely-working PA system and no acoustic treatments.
 While most churches fall between these two extremes, they all have in common the need to make their space sound as good as possible.

-If you're mixing in a 1,000+ size church, you're most likely using a state-of- theart digital console with full parametric EQs to fine-tune your mix.
+If you're mixing in a 1,000+ capacity church, you're most likely using a state-ofthe-art digital console with full parametric EQs to fine-tune your mix.
 The room itself has probably already been tuned by a trained acoustician as well.
 We should all be so lucky.
 This guide is primarily for those who are not.

-We often work in small spaces with minimal to no acoustic treatment, a bargain basement analog console and a rack of graphic EQs.
+Most of us work in small spaces with minimal to no acoustic treatment, a bargain basement analog console and a rack of graphic EQs.
 The key to a good-sounding mix is a good-sounding room, but if you don't have one, you can fix it by using a graphic EQ to "tune" the PA system.